-Sir Titus Salt (20 September 1803 – 29 December 1876) was a successful businessman who helped improve conditions for his workers, building a model factory and village.
-Influenced by his Methodist faith he brought a social conscience to capitalism at a time when many industrial workers lived in abject poverty.
+Sir Titus Salt (20 September 1803 – 29 December 1876) was a successful businessman who helped improve conditions for his workers, building a model factory and village in Saltaire (near Bradford).
+Influenced by his Methodist faith, he brought a social conscience to capitalism at a time when many industrial workers lived in abject poverty.

 Titus Salt was educated at Morley, Batley and Wakefield before learning the wool trade at the age of 17.
 He was a spirited and determined worker.
 He soon became a driving force behind the family’s wool business and also an important member of the Horton Lane Congregational chapel.